We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 4.6

 Hydrochloric acid gel clings to the waterline ring rather than running to the trap.
 The strongest widely available option for hardened deposits that have resisted multiple CLR applications.
-Lower the water level and dwell 10 minutes before scrubbing.
+Lower the water level and dwell 10 minutes before scrubbing for best results.

 Check price on Amazon